ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-storage-configuration.md

 ## Purpose

 Documents the standard Proxmox local storage configuration using `prox-lab-01` as the representative implementation for repeatability across current and future nodes.

 ## Background

 During the initial install of each node, I didn't plan out the final storage layout and used the Proxmox defaults.
-This created an unused `/data` section of approximately 800 GB on the primary drive.
+This created an unused `pve/data` LVM-thin pool of approximately 800 GB on the primary drive.

 I used this process to reclaim that space as ext4 storage so it could be used for backups, ISOs, templates, and other general storage.